 Realtor Jamie Vierra does a nice job of injecting his personal experience into his video bio, below, and realtor Leigh Brown provides some great tips in our blog post on selling yourself with video.

 While your video bio shouldn’t be a resume-like list of every single one of your accomplishments, it’s important to touch on your relevant professional experience.
 What residential areas do you do the most work in?
 What’s your sales track record like?
 You can include a bit about your professional experience when you first introduce yourself.

 To make your video look more professional, and be more effective at generating leads, add your logo and select a video style that fits with your brand.
-We have three customizable styles — Documentary, Frameless, and Classic — that give you the option to select your own colors, fonts, and transitions, and you can upload your logo to any style.
+Select your own colors, fonts, and transitions, and upload your logo.
 To find out more, check out our blog post on best practices for adding a logo to your video.

 Earlier this year, as part of our Online and Social Video Marketing Study, we took a look at ideal video length.
 Viewers have short attention spans, so you’ll want to keep your video short as well.
 Rather than ramble on for 5 minutes, try to keep your video under a minute, if possible.
 At the longest, your video shouldn’t be more than 1 to 2 minutes.

 Finally, once your video is created it’s important to make sure potential clients can find it.
 You should definitely include it on your website.
 But here are some other places you should post your video to maximize reach: